By Beverleigh H Piepers

 Eating too much carbohydrate -rich foods within a short period of time is the primary culprit to weight gain and rising blood sugar levels.
 This is what the Diabetic Diet aims to avoid.
 A dietician is the first friend of any diabetic in formulating the proper meal plan.
 A dietician is a specialist in creating meals that can provide the person with just the right nutrition his body needs.
 Carbohydrate count as well as absorption speed are only some of the necessities that a dietician can provide.
 He can also tailor fit the meals to match your preferences in taste to make it easier for you to adjust to the new diet.

-Diabetic Diet - Worthy Foods
+the Diabetic Diet

 By Denchi Minh